- PrintArticle Summary

 Amphetamines are central nervous system stimulants that are obtained either through a legal prescription from a healthcare provider or illegally on the street.1 They include drugs such as Adderall and methamphetamine or “crystal meth.”

-The use of amphetamines, legally or illegally, can lead to physiological and neurological changes in which the brain becomes reliant on the presence of amphetamines to function properly.2
+The use of amphetamines, legally or illegally, can lead to physiological and neurological changes in which the brain becomes reliant on substance use for the presence of amphetamines to function properly.2

 When a person has been using amphetamines for a long period of time or at high doses, they are likely to experience psychological and physiological signs and symptoms if they drastically reduce their dose or abruptly quit taking the drug.2 This is called amphetamine withdrawal syndrome, and it can be difficult to get through without support.